mccbc/notes/notes.md

 Do simulations with fewer and fewer photons - see if you can demonstrate wing binning behavior - compare with analytic solution

 We use a standard technique for the error bars on the monte carlo points - stddev is sqrt N since all the photons have the same weight - add this in the text.

-**To do:**

- - [X] Rework xinit plot - try introducing different line styles in the panels for clarity.
-Dashed and dotted in the foreground, solid in the background.
-Also no longer needs to be grayscale.
-     - Do 3 panel variant 2: all three optical depths shown in a single panel, each panel showing a different source frequency.
- - X] Add physical intuition discussion of n and m modes
- - [ ] Check what the source frequency is for figure 9 in the paper
- - [ ] Read Dijkstra and Loeb 2008
-     - lya outflows around galaxies
-     - Compares rad pressure to gravity, talks about ionizing radiaiton vs lya for radiation pressure
-     - a good model for force balancing in exoplanet atmospheres
-     -   Analytic estimates to motivate parameters you're putting in the hydro calculation
- - [ ] Make acceleration flag choose what type of accel to use based on scattering type
-     - Do this in MRWAcceleration
-     - Scattering flag is now set before photon mover is assigned
-     - Finish debugging this
- - [ ] Move acceleration code in generalmover to MRWAcceleration, only turn on if `acceleration` flag is set and scattering method is resonance
- - [ ] Add spherical position and direction vector sampling - uniform dist on the sphere

-**Questions**

-**Recently Done**
- - Edits to paper:
-     - Section 3, section 4, conclusions
- - Tried logscale errorbars on P(x) plots for paper
-     - They look very large - not sure if correct
-     - sqrt(N) is standard error, then normalized in the same way the counts are.
-Error bar plugged in to scatter plot was 0.43 * sqrt(N) / N

- - Moved scattering method update call to be above the photon mover, so the mover has the correct flag to use for scattering when determining what acceleration function to use

-**Previous Updates**

  - Why isn't the scattering method flag being set correctly? `photonmover.cpp:31` gets a flag from `montecarloblock.cpp:244`, which reads it in from the athinput file through `montecarlo.cpp:263`.
 But, print statement seems to show that the flag is 0, not 5 as it should be for resonance transfer.
      - Create a flag